 4.3.10.
 POLLUTION CONTROL.
-Contractor shall prevent the pollution of drains and water courses by sanitary wastes, debris, and other substances resulting from construction activities.
+Contractor shall prevent the pollution of drains and water courses in accordance with Bloomington Municipal Code Title 10.20 for Illicit Stormwater Connections and Discharges.
+No contractor shall discharge or cause to be discharged into storm sewers or watercourses any materials other than stormwater.
 No sanitary wastes will be permitted to enter any drain or watercourse other than sanitary sewers.
 No sediment, debris, or other substance will be permitted to enter sanitary sewers and reasonable measures will be taken to prevent such materials from entering any drain or watercourse.